 Choose your city

-After exploring the world of cinema and training in the technical aspects of audio -visual production, Julien Baron joined the Cathédrale d’Images in Les Baux-de-Provence in 2006.
-In 2008, together with Annabelle Mauger, he co-directed the world’s first immersive exhibition dedicated to Van Gogh.
+After exploring the world of cinema and training in the technical aspects of audiovisual production, Julien Baron joined Cathédrale d’Images in Les Baux-de-Provence in 2006.
+In 2008 he co-directed with Annabelle Mauger the world’s first immersive exhibition dedicated to Van Gogh.

-Winner of the Grand Prix National d’Architecture, and recipient of a Gold Medal from the Fondation de l’Académie d’Architecture, Rudy Ricciotti is one of the greatest contemporary architects who designed the MUCEM in Marseille and the Islamic Arts department at the Louvre in Paris.
-Imagine Picasso is the third project he has undertaken in collaboration with Annabelle Mauger and this is no coincidence.
+Winner of the Grand Prix national de l’architecture, and recipient of a Gold Medal from the Fondation de l’Académie d’Architecture, Rudy Ricciotti is one of the greatest contemporary architects who designed the MUCEM in Marseille and the Islamic Arts department at the Louvre in Paris.
+Imagine Picasso is the third project he has undertaken in collaboration with Annabelle Mauger, and this is no coincidence.
 Ricciotti boldly combines the brutality of the structures with the sensuality of the material better than anyone else.
 It was in this spirit that he previously designed the Cathédrale d’Images Saint-Priest project, in collaboration with Annabelle Mauger, and the renovation of the Chaufferie de l’Antiquaille a few years later.

 Androula Michael, curator

-Androula Michael is a contemporary art historian and director of the Centre de Recherches en Art et Esthétique (CRAE UR 4291) at the Université de Picardie Jules Verne.
+Androula Michael is an historian in contemporary art and the director of the Centre de Recherches en Art et Esthétique (CRAE UR 4291) at the Université de Picardie Jules Verne.

 Specialized in Picasso, she released numerous essays about the artist’s work, including Picasso poète (2008) published by the Ecole Nationale Supérieure de Paris.